ilead-cong/hic_down/README.md

             contact probability change with genomic distance
     -l or --loop
-            analysis the loop from pairsfile which is sorted -b or --compartment
+            analysis the loop from pairsfile which is sorted -a or --all
-            analysis the AB compartment from coolfile
-    -a or --all
             both analysis the tad and loop